 For more information on all of our activities, please visit the Activity section of this site.

-Yes, it is strongly recommend that you make a reservation for your visit with us.
+Yes, we do require reservations.
 Although we do accept walk ups when our schedule allows, we schedule our staff based on reservations, and also have a limited number of harnesses and helmets and need to ensure we have equipment for you.
 If you do not have a reservation we can not guarantee that we can accommodate you when you arrive.

 You can make your reservation by calling by calling the park you wish to visit.
 We will be happy to answer all your questions and to book your reservation for you.
 Note – for groups of less than 20 people, payment in full is required at the time of booking.

 Our tree top challenge game tours are about 3-hours in length.
 We do ask that you arrive 30 minutes before your scheduled start time to fill out your waiver and to get your equipment on.
 You will then complete a safety orientation where we will explain the rules of the park and show you how to safely use your equipment.
 The remaining time will be spent exploring the tree top/ zip line courses.

 All of our locations accept kids as young as 9 years old (mimimum 55 inches in height).
 The older you are the more courses you will have access to.

 You should wear comfortable athletic clothing suitable for the temperatures that day, and close-toed shoes like running or hiking shoes.
 Long hair should be tied back at all times.
 Please visit the Safety section of the website for more details on clothing and equipment.

 All the necessary safety equipment will be provided for you.
 Aside from comfortable clothing and close-toed shoes, it is also a good idea to bring a water bottle and gloves.